Course program “Self-Compassion and Mindful Innovation”

 (Thich Nhat Hanh)

-July 2020 (now: July 2021) for a sparkling, pioneering initiative, in which we take compassionate action by bringing together passionate professionals from different cultures, countries, areas of expertise and training to explore mindful ways of living and caring for ourselves and our planet.
+Join us in July 2021 for a sparkling, pioneering initiative, in which we take compassionate action by bringing together passionate professionals from different cultures, countries, areas of expertise and training to explore mindful ways of living and caring for ourselves, our society and our planet.

-After exploring your inner nature during the 5-day Mindful Self-Compassion (MSC) Intensive program with the title “Opening Hearts through Mindful Self-Compassion – A Time to Come Alive, Thrive and Care for our Planet Earth”, by Mirjam Luthe and Cassondra Graff, you may choose to continue the journey by further immersing yourself in a variety of other forms to explore our inner and outer nature:
+- Explore your inner nature and relation to others during the 5-day Mindful Self-Compassion (MSC) Intensive program with the title “Opening Hearts through Mindful Self-Compassion – A Time to Come Alive, Thrive and Care for our Planet Earth” (acknowledged for the official MSC-Teacher Training Path), by Mirjam Luthe and Helga Luger-Schreiner and external virtual contributions by Christiane Wolf and Cassondra Graff.

-The circle of offers will be completed by a 4-day-long “Timeout Trekking – A hike in Mindfulness and in Nature” in the mountains with Philip Svobodnik.
+- The mindfulness journey of July 2021 will be completed by a 4-day-long “Timeout Trekking – A hike in Mindfulness and in Nature” around stunning Monte Viso with mountain guide Philip Svobodnik.

 Detailed 2021 course descriptions

-Mindful Self-Compassion Intensive (MSC) – Opening Hearts Through Mindful Self-Compassion: A Time to Come Alive, Thrive and Care for our Planet Earth
+Mindful Self-Compassion Intensive (MSC) – Opening Hearts and Engaging Through Mindful Self-Compassion: A Time to Come Alive, Thrive and Care for our Planet Earth

-Join Mirjam Luthe and Cassondra Graff (Certified MSC Teachers) at Monviso Institute, Italy, for an immersion into self-compassion in connection with nature.
-Set in the mountains of the Italian Alps, in Ostana province, immerse yourself in your natural capacity for compassion and wisdom by taking a 5-Day Mindful Self-Compassion Intensive course, the empirically-supported 8-week Mindful Self-Compassion (MSC) program designed to cultivate the skill of self-compassion.
+Join Mirjam Luthe and Helga Luger-Schreiner (both Certified MSC Teachers) at Monviso Institute, Ostana, Italy, for an immersion into self-compassion in connection with nature.
+Nested in the mountains of the Italian Alps, in Cuneo province and Ostana community, immerse yourself in your natural capacity for compassion and wisdom by participating in a 5-Day Mindful Self-Compassion Intensive course, the empirically-supported 8-week Mindful Self-Compassion (MSC) program designed to cultivate the skill of self-compassion.
 It was developed by Christopher Germer, PhD, a leader in the integration of mindfulness and psychotherapy and Kristin Neff, PhD, a pioneering researcher in the field of self-compassion.
 MSC combines the skills of mindfulness and self-compassion to enhance our capacity for emotional wellbeing.
 Mindfulness is the first step—turning with loving awareness toward difficult experience (thoughts, emotions, and sensations).
 Self-compassion comes next—bringing loving awareness to ourselves.
 Together, mindfulness and self-compassion comprise a state of warm, connected, presence during difficult moments in our lives.

 Program activities will include meditation, short inspirational talks about the science of mindfulness and self-compassion, many experiential exercises, and group dialogs.
 We will take care of our physical needs and incorporate movement though yoga, hikes, swims and dance (optional).
 We will enjoy healthy local food.
 The goal is to provide a safe and supportive environment for exploring how we typically respond, when difficult emotions arise and to provide tools for becoming a warm and supportive companion to ourselves.
 The emphasis of the program is on enhancing emotional resources and personal capacities.
-We will also enjoy sensing and savoring in the great outdoors and explore our surroundings, the local Occitane culture, connect with local people and learn about their adaptive resilience to climate change and about new ideas for repopulated Alpine villages like Ostana.
+We will also enjoy sensing and savoring the great outdoors and exploring our surroundings, the local Occitane culture, connect with local people and learn about their resilience to undesirable changes and about new ideas for reviving Alpine villages like Ostana.